NickvanOort/codestyle/docs/make_a_module.md

 The fact that python has many different systems, is really not helpful; you will find a lot people that have been using `pip` all of their life and just don't like this fancy new package you are talking about, because "pip just works".
-Sometimes they are convinced when I explain that `rye` is 10-100x faster than their beloved `pip`, but sometimes their workflow is so rigid they they dont want to adopt it.

 This means that working together in a python project often means that you need to discuss the tooling first.
+However, sane people are convinced when I explain that `uv` is 10-100x faster than their beloved `pip`.

-In my opinion, `rye` is the absolute winner:
+In my opinion, `uv` is the absolute winner:

+- previous, `rye` and `uv` where separate projects.
+However, `uv` and `rye` have merged their projects.
+This means that `uv` does everything `rye` did.
 - the quality of the project is really high
-- there is just one tool; you dont need both pyenv to manage your python version, pdm to manage dependencies and setuptools to build your package. `rye` is you one-stop shop.
+- there is just one tool; you dont need both pyenv to manage your python version, pdm to manage dependencies and setuptools to build your package. `uv` is you one-stop shop.
 - If you are the kind of person that picks the longest line in the supermarket, suit yourself, but I have better things to do than waiting for my tools the fix the dependency tree.
 If you dont consider a 10-100x speedup as a relevant variable in picking your toolbox, I doubt your rational decision making capabilities...

 ## 1.1 Key Components